 There’s no doubt about it: bounce rate is one of the most important metric for an ecommerce site to track.

 At the surface level or most basic understanding of ecommerce bounce rates, a high bounce rate could be costing you a lot of money.
-A climbing bounce rate means potential customers are stepping backwards out of your checkout funnel with their cash still in their pocket.
+A climbing bounce rate means potential customers are stepping backwards out of your conversion funnel with their cash still in their pocket.

 Before you dive in and start analyzing and dissecting your online store to reduce bounce it’s important to take a step back and realize a few things.

-First, every website (especially ecommerce sites) have customers who bounce.
+First, every website (especially ecommerce stores) have customers who bounce.
 Even the most successful global brands experience bounce.

 Here’s the bounce rates of top ecommerce brands during the first month of 2017

 99% of customers don't complete a purchase on their first visit. #bouncerate #abandonment #ecommerce #opimization Click To Tweet

 Second, it’s impossible to reduce your ecommerce bounce rate to nothing.
 You always have a stream of new customers who aren’t quite ready to make a purchase.
 In fact, 99% of customers don’t complete a purchase on their first visit.

 And that’s not necessarily a bad thing.

 But before I get too deep into why bounce rate in ecommerce is such an important metric and how you can leverage that data, let’s look at the definition.